Tuesday & Friday is just a travel day for guests who are staying here to attend the class.

 Up to 4 person max for each class

-Guesthaus – Comfortable, housekeeping, apartment-style unit located below Joe & Paula Baltich’s home complete with private driveway and entrance.
+Apartment type unit – Comfortable, housekeeping, apartment-style unit private driveway and entrance.
 Sleeps up to 4 in two bedrooms.
-Featuring two bedrooms, the Guesthaus is equipped with two double beds one single in it.
+Featuring two bedrooms.
 Located about 150 feet from the art studio building.
 This unit comes with satellite TV, range, refrigerator, microwave, basic cooking and eating utensils, bathroom with shower, toilet and lavatory.
 Bedding is provided.
 Please bring your own towels.
 Many of our guests request this rental year after year.

 Rate is $69.95/night per person plus taxes.